 - Salt and pepper

 - Preheat oven to 400 degrees.
-Line a baking sheet with parchment paper.
+Line a baking sheet with parchment paper and set aside.

 - For Pastry: Pastry dough will make one galette or 4 hand pies.